Have you ever felt like there was something wrong with you, that you were different from other people, didn’t fit in?

 I thought of the idea for my first book while I was in the shower.
 Who knows how many places I forgot to wash that day?

-Then you have to dry off carefully and get dressed all over again, staying mentally present enough to remember to put on your deodorant before your clothes.
+Anyway, then you have to dry off carefully and get dressed all over again, staying mentally present enough to remember to put on your deodorant before you put on your clothes.

 I could go on, but I think that’s enough to prove that you’re more normal than I am.
 If you’re not, then we’re in this together.
 Yay!